 Overall, the AquaClean system is extremely convenient and another big plus for Philips 3200 LatteGo.
 Most espresso machines need a substantial descale every few months or the machine won’t operate.

 Philips 3200 LatteGo has three temperature settings, which means you can change how hot your coffee is.

-This feature is a little hidden, and to make it easier for you, here’s how to change the temperature:
+This option is a little hidden but it’s really important for improving your espresso.
+To make it easier for you, here’s how to change the temperature:

 - Press the on/off button to turn off the machine

 - Press and hold the coffee quantity button when the Philips 3200 LatteGo is switched off.